younesabd100/nc-news-be/README.md

 # **nc-news-be API**

 This is a RESTful API built with Node.js and Express that serves data from a PostgreSQL database.
 The API allows users to retrieve, create, update, and delete articles, comments, topics, and users.
-It also includes sorting, filtering, and pagination functionalities.
+It also includes sorting and filtering, and functionalities.

 ## 🚀 **Hosted Version**